Duncan McCallum

 Sir Duncan McCallum (24 November 1888 – 10 May 1958) was a Scottish Unionist Party politician.

-He was elected Member of Parliament (MP) for Argyllshire at a 1940 by-election.
-McCallum remained as MP for the seat (renamed Argyll in 1950) until his death in 1958.
+He was elected Member of Parliament (MP) for Argyllshire by a 1940 by-election.
+McCallum remained as MP for the district (renamed Argyll in 1950) until his death in 1958.

 McCallum was born on 24 November 1888 in Fulham, London, son of Charles Whitton McCallum (the British music entertainer known as Charles Coborn).
 McCallum was educated at Filey School, and Christ's Hospital.
-He won a Military Cross and was Mentioned in Despatches in the First World War during which his service took him to the Cameroons and to France.
-The years that followed the end of hostilities were scarcely less adventurous for him, for between 1920 and 1924 he was British liaison officer with the French in Syria and took part in a pioneering journey across the Syrian Desert in 1923.
+He won a Military Cross and was Mentioned in Despatches during the First World War for which his service took him to the Cameroons and to France.
+The years that followed the end of hostilities were scarcely less adventurous for him, for between 1920 and 1924 he was British liaison officer with the French in Syria and participated with a pioneering journey across the Syrian Desert in 1923.
 A party consisting of McCallum, Mr. Palmer, Consul in Damascus, Mahommed Ibn Bassam, a gold trader, drove from Syria to Baghdad in three cars, a Buick, an Oldsmobile, and a Lancia.
 This was the first official reconnaissance of the trans-desert route.

-He undertook an even more ambitious journey in 1927.
+He performed an even more ambitious journey in 1927.
 His regiment, The East Yorkshire, was quartered in Tientsin (now Tianjin), China, and he was Commandant of the British Legation Guard at Peking (now Beijing).
 He conceived the idea of motoring from Peking to London and was granted leave and permission for that purpose.